logdog/LearnDrake/pendulum/README.md

 ```
 In the browser window, you should see the pendulum swinging back and forth.

-# How it works, and what each file does
+# How it works and what each file does

 ## BUILD.bazel and .yaml files
 The `BUILD.bazel` file tells `bazel` how to build our program.
 Looking into its code, we see some `load` statements followed by three different function calls: